stainless-steel/sqlite/README.md

 }
 ```

-The same query using a cursor, which is a wrapper around a prepared
+The same query using a cursor, which is a wrapper around a prepared statement
-statement providing the concept of row and featuring all-at-once binding:
+providing the notion of row and featuring all-at-once binding:

 ```rust
 use sqlite::Value;